MaximeHerpin/toy_meshing_pipeline/README.md

 - the input point cloud has a somewhat uniform point density
 - the input point cloud is mostly a height field on the x-y plane

-Texturing is done by projecting the point into the normalized x-y plane of each tile, hence the assumption third assumption.
+Texturing is done by projecting the point into the normalized x-y plane of each tile, hence the third assumption.

 ## Usage
 ```